eubtube/HOT_GCC_Collines/README.md

 command in the QGIS Py console, but did not work in the overall script.
 This has been opened as an issue.

-- `Grid Value and Geopandas Exploration.ipynb`: A Jupyter notebook where I am attempting to set up a way to interate through a 31/30 grid going three columns and three columns at a time to determine if there is an associated Maxar tile in these cells.
+- `iterate_grid.ipynb`: A Jupyter notebook where I am attempting to set up a way to interate through a 31/30 grid going three columns and three columns at a time to determine if there is an associated Maxar tile in these cells.
 If there are associated Maxar tiles in any of